melpa/melpa/README.md

     * A brief summary of what the package does.

+    * A direct link to the package repository.

     * Your association with the package (e.g., are you the maintainer? have you contributed? do you just like the package a lot?).

-    * A direct link to the package repository.

-    * Relevant communications with the package maintainer (e.g., `package.el` compatibility changes that you have submitted).
+    * Relevant communications with the upstream package maintainer (e.g., `package.el` compatibility changes that you have submitted).

-* Test that the package builds properly via `make recipes/<recipe>`.
+* Test that the package builds properly via `make recipes/<recipe>`, or pressing `C-c C-c` in the recipe buffer.

-* Test that the package installs properly via `package-install-file`.
+* Test that the package installs properly via `package-install-file`, or entering "yes" when prompted after pressing `C-c C-c` in the recipe buffer.

 ### Testing